The best way to avoid divorce disaster is to educate yourself about the process, including whether you should hire a divorce attorney.

 - Who will pay for college?

-By addressing these kinds of issues in the parenting plan, the divorcing parents can avoid future conflicts and needless court time.
+By addressing these kinds of issues in the parenting plan, the divorcing parents can avoid future conflicts and expensive attorney’s fees.

 Finally, parents may want to consider an alternative form of child support as part of the divorce negotiations.
 For instance, instead of paying a monthly amount of money to the other spouse for child support, one spouse could agree to pay medical bills or educational expenses.

-However, an attorney may be necessary in certain situations.
+However, an attorney may be necessary for certain situations.

-In situations involving abuse (either spousal, child, or substance), it is critical to hire a lawyer to ensure you get the protection you need during the divorce.
+In situations involving abuse – whether spousal, child, or substance – it is critical to hire a lawyer to ensure you get the protection you need during the divorce.

 Few experiences are more difficult or stressful than working out the details of a divorce, such as parenting time, child support, property division, and alimony.

-Many spouses find themselves in a predicament after taking time off from school to work their spouse through college.
-This may create debt obligations, delay education and put a spouse at a severe disadvantage in terms of earning capacity.
+Many spouses find themselves in a predicament after taking time off from school to work as their spouse attends college or graduate school.
+Doing so can create debt obligations, delay education, and greatly reduce earning capacity.

 Likewise, you may be concerned that a judge will not understand your lifestyle.
 You may worry that reasonable needs could mean minimum wage and survival funds to a judge.
 An experienced attorney will be there to ensure your needs are met and address your questions and worries.

-Custody in Colorado is called allocation of parental responsibility.
-As with maintenance, there is no fixed rule to determine how much parental responsibility a Colorado court will award.
+Custody in Colorado is called parental responsibility.
+As with maintenance, there is no fixed rule to determine how much parental responsibility the court will award.

 In any given case, a court may appoint someone to prepare a parenting time recommendation to the court.
-This person will ask you questions, walk through your home, talk to your children, and make sure your children have adequate living arrangements.
+This person, called a Child & Family Investigator, will ask you questions, spend time at your home, and may talk to your children.
+The CFI wants to make sure your children have adequate living arrangements.

-Don’t find yourself lost in a war filled with complex laws, difficult terminology, and emotional turmoil.
-Robinson & Henry will guide you through the tricky waters of divorce to ensure you and your children arrive safely on the other side.
+Our family law attorneys can help you avoid divorce disaster.
+You do not have to get caught up in a war filled with complex laws, difficult terminology, and emotional turmoil.
+We can guide you through the tricky waters of divorce to ensure you and your children arrive safely on the other side.